Mullgate

 High-level design goals, traffic flow, and trust boundaries for Mullgate.

 Mullgate is a gateway-oriented proxy system.
-It presents local route-specific proxy entrypoints while keeping the operator in control of how traffic is exposed, validated, and observed.
+It presents route-specific or selector-driven proxy entrypoints while keeping the operator in control of how traffic is exposed, validated, and observed.

 Design goals